softwaresaved/distance-consultancy/developer/ReleasingDistance.md

 Check template and sample projects:

-* Check that the template and sample projects bundled with a release can be opened and browsed correctly within the newly-built distance.exe.
+* Check that the template and sample projects bundled with a release can be opened and browsed correctly within the newly-built distance.exe:
-* Sample projects are in %BASE%Extras\Sample Projects Backup\Release\
+  - Sample projects are in %BASE%Extras\Sample Projects Backup\Release\
-* Template projects is in %BASE%Extras\Sample Projects Backup\Templates\
+  - Template projects is in %BASE%Extras\Sample Projects Backup\Templates\
 * If you want to create new analysis, take a local copy of the project first.
   - Do **not** create new analyses within the above projects!
 Even if you subsequently delete them, the internal analysis ID number will be incremented (all analyses etc are unique)